 #mosmondesign #art #vincent #impressionist #LovingVincent

 I'm a huge art fan, and this film was fantastic!
 Well made, and followed Vincent's struggling life as an artist and his mysterious death in great detail.
-It is a masterpiece, visually and as a story of this great artist life.
+It is a masterpiece, visually and an inspiring story of this great artist life.

 John Gorton, Politician